cal-itp/data-infra/warehouse/models/docs/gtfs schedule/stop_times.md

 {% docs gtfs_stop_times__mean_duration_factor %}
 Together, mean_duration_factor and mean_duration_offset allow an estimation of the duration a rider’s trip will take, in minutes, using the on-demand service in a GeoJSON location or stop area.

-Data consumers are expected to use mean_duration_factor and mean_duration_offset to make the following calculation:

-MeanTravelDuration = mean_duration_factor × DrivingDuration + mean_duration_offset

-Where DrivingDuration is the time it would take in a car to travel the distance being calculated for the on-demand service, and MeanTravelDuration is the calculated average time one expects to travel the same trip using the on-demand service.
+Data consumers are expected to use mean_duration_factor and mean_duration_offset to make the following calculation: MeanTravelDuration = mean_duration_factor × DrivingDuration + mean_duration_offset where DrivingDuration is the time it would take in a car to travel the distance being calculated for the on-demand service, and MeanTravelDuration is the calculated average time one expects to travel the same trip using the on-demand service.

-The MeanTravelDuration may be calculated for the time and the day of the trip to take into account traffic; in other words the consumer is expected to know that DrivingDuration is dynamic.
-Producers should thus provide values that reflect increases in DrivingDuration due to additional pickups and drop offs beyond that of the passenger.
-A downtown TNC will likely always have a mean_duration_factor of 1, with or without traffic, since it goes with the flow.
-But a shared service can have a factor of 2 or more if many additional pickups and drop offs are expected. mean_duration_offset can be utilized to increase travel times of shorter trips relatively more than times for longer trips.
+See https://github.com/MobilityData/gtfs-flex/blob/master/spec/reference.md for full details.

-While traveling through undefined space between GeoJSON locations or stop areas, it is assumed that:

-MeanTravelDuration = DrivingDuration
+While traveling through undefined space between GeoJSON locations or stop areas, it is assumed that: MeanTravelDuration = DrivingDuration

 Conditionally Forbidden:
 - Forbidden if stop_times.stop_id does not refer to a stop_areas.area_id or an id from locations.geojson.